saurabbikramsen/YarsaPlay/readme.md

 - Install all packages using command below.
 - Apply all the migrations using command below.
-- Run the app using pnpm start:dev for development mode.
+- Run the app locally using pnpm start:dev as below for development mode.

 - After running locally 'http://localhost:[port]/api' is the route for swagger documentation.
 - Run e2e test which will seed the first admin user: